 Maine Audubon’s Gilsland Farm Peony Gardens are a famous and beloved feature of the wildlife sanctuary.
 When they burst into bloom in June, the fragrance fills the air and the colorful flowers announce the start of summer in Maine.

-Take a virtual tour of the gardens with Director of Properties Peter Baecher:
+Take a virtual tour of the gardens with former Director of Properties Peter Baecher:

 David Edward Moulton (1871-1951), a prominent attorney and founder of the Portland Water District, acquired the property that was to become Gilsland Farm in 1911.
 His love of horticulture led him to plant many varieties of trees, shrubs and flowers on the property, but it was the peony that truly fascinated him.